School/Childcare Frequently Asked Questions

 If you attempt searching and still do not see the option to add a student, you have a pop-up blocker on your computer that needs to be disabled: How to Disable Common Pop-Up Blockers.

 Q4: How do I add new Users to my Site?

 Q5: Who do I contact for training on MCIR?

 A5: Many training materials are available on the School/Childcare Education & Training page.
-Also, Local Health Departments often provide group training sessions in the spring and/or late summer/early fall.
-To register for one of these sessions, or for more in-depth training, contact your Local Health Department.
+Local Health Departments may provide group training sessions in spring and/or late summer/early fall.
+To register for a session, or for more in-depth training, contact your Local Health Department.

 Q6: Who do I contact for technical assistance with MCIR?

 A6: Contact Us at the MCIR Helpdesk.
 Our toll-free number is 1-888-243-6652.
 Our phone lines are open from 8:30 a.m. to 4:30 p.m., Monday – Friday.